puppetlabs/trapperkeeper-webserver-jetty9/README.md

 call has already been made to this function (e.g., from other service), a java.lang.IllegalStateException will be thrown.

+#### `get-registered-endpoints`

+This function returns a set of maps containing information on each URL endpoint registered by the Jetty9 service on the `:default` server.
+The possible keys appearing in each map are detailed below.

+* `:type`: The type of the registered endpoint.
+The possible types are `:context`, `:ring`, `:servlet`, `:war`, and `:proxy`.
+Returned for every endpoint.
+* `:endpoint`: The registered endpoint.
+Returned for every endpoint.
+* `:base-path`: The base-path of a context handler.
+Returned only for endpoints of type `:context`.
+* `:context-listeners`: The context listeners for a context handler.
+Returned only for endpoints of type `:context` that have context listeners.
+* `:servlet`: The servlet for a servlet handler.
+Only returned for endpoints of type `:servlet`.
+* `:war-path`: The local path of the war registered by a war handler.
+Only returned for endpoints of type `:war`.
+* `:target-host`: The targeted host of a proxy request.
+Only returned for endpoints of type `:proxy`.
+* `:target-port`: The targeted port of a proxy request.
+Only returned for endpoints of type `:proxy`.
+* `:target-path`: The targeted prefix of a proxy request.
+Only returned for endpoints of type `:proxy`.

+#### `log-registered-endpoints`

+This function logs the data returned by `get-registered-endpoints` at the info level.

 #### `join`

 This function is not recommended for normal use, but is provided for compatibility